These same few questions are often asked about the Rock Chalk Dancers.

 If you would like to schedule a meeting and private practice visit, email Head Coach, Kate Burris, at email@example.com

 The coaches aren’t usually around during the day, but Cat Jarzemkoski (KU’s Spirit Squad Coordinator) would be happy to meet with you and answer any of your questions during your campus visit.
-To set up a time to meet, email Cat at email@example.com.
+To set up a time to meet, email Katie Burris at firstname.lastname@example.org.

 How do I schedule the Rock Chalk Dancers for an event?